AvianFlu/ncp/README.md

 The 'concurrency limit' is an integer that represents how many pending file system requests `ncp` has at a time.

-`filter` is a regex agains which each copied file's name is tested to determine whether should it be copied or not.
+'filter' is a regex agains which each copied file's name is tested to determine whether should it be copied or not.

 If there are no errors, `ncp` will output `done.` when complete.